Train GraphicClick on the map to explore geographics

 « Reply #13 on: November 17, 2010, 23:16:51 »

-One thing that did strike me as a little odd was the PA (Public Address) announcement I heard at Exeter St Davids explaining the cancellation of an 'up' Paddington service.
+One thing that did strike me as a little odd was the PA (Public Address (broadcast loudspeaker announcements) or Passenger Assist (railway staff providing physical assistance to passengers with mobility issues), depending on context) announcement I heard at Exeter St Davids explaining the cancellation of an 'up' Paddington service.

 A pre-recorded Phil Sayer announcing, "I'm sorry to announce that the xxxx to London Paddington has been cancelled.
 This is due to a landslip at Lostwithiel.
 Please listen for further announcements.
 I'm very sorry for the delay this will cause to your journey."